Dick Burwen has been a major figure in the electronics world for over 55 years.

-store, he built several crystal radios, graduating to single tube, two tube, and three tube circuits.
-At 14 he acquired professional first class
+built several crystal radios, graduating to single tube, two tube, and three tube circuits.
+At 14 he acquired professional first class radiotelephone and

-radiotelephone and second class radiotelegraph licenses and had built his amateur radio station, W1NMG.
-During his high school years in Melrose,
+second class radiotelegraph licenses and had built his amateur radio station, W1NMG.
+During his high school years in Melrose, Massachusetts Dick

-Master’s degrees.
+s degrees.
 At Bell Laboratories during the summer of 1949 between semesters, he designed a tracking band-pass filter.
-His first job after
+His first job after finishing

-finishing graduate school was at Spencer-Kennedy Laboratories, Inc. where he designed all the RF distribution networks, and planned and
+graduate school was at Spencer-Kennedy Laboratories, Inc. where he designed all the RF distribution networks, and planned and supervised the initial

 At Krohn-Hite Corp.
 Dick designed the laboratory UF101 Ultra-Low distortion Power Amplifier.
 Using type 6550 output tubes in a multiple-loop,

-hi-fi equipment at National Company, Inc., circuits for military equipment at Norden-Ketay Corp., sensitive DC measuring instruments and a 1 kW
+equipment at National Company, Inc., circuits for military equipment at Norden-Ketay Corp., sensitive DC measuring instruments, and a 1 kW transistor

-transistor power for Navy sonar research at Honeywell Corp., Boston Division.
-During weekends and evenings he designed circuits as a consultant
+power for Navy sonar research at Honeywell Corp., Boston Division.
+During weekends and evenings he designed circuits as a consultant to other

-more than 60 different companies during the next 42 years.
-He has authored more than 30 technical articles and received 10 patents; others are
+than 60 different companies during the next 42 years.
+He has authored more than 30 technical articles and received 14 patents.
+Among the circuits

-pending.
-Among the circuits Dick has designed are numerous medical instruments, industrial controls, laboratory test instruments, power supplies,
+Dick has designed are numerous medical instruments, industrial controls, laboratory test instruments, power supplies, aircraft instruments, automobile

 Dick got into a lot of really interesting projects.
 Among the more challenging projects were ultra-low drift chopper-stabilized DC data amplifiers, IC